Interface IStructuredBpmnModelPart

 Map<String,BpmnRaisableSignal> raisableSignals()

-Signals that can potentially be thrown (but are not necessarily thrown) by this BPMN model part, usually via athrow event
+Signals that can potentially be thrown (but are not necessarily thrown) by this BPMN model part, usually via athrow event.
+This must include all signals ofchild parts.The set contains the

 - A list of signals that can be thrown by this part.